freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/Production-issues.md

 ---

-**Are you have a Production issue, then please report it into ServiceNow **
+**If you have a Production issue, then please report it into ServiceNow **

 Select the apporiate instance of service now  and report the issue.: